 - e.
 The Commission finds that there are troubling technical and forensic questions of a serious nature that cast significant doubts about the authenticity of this video and the credibility and reliability of its content.
 It is also observed that trauma evident on the bodies of victims does not appear to be consistent with the type of weapon used and the close range at which the firing is seen to have taken place.
 The Commission wishes also to note however that someone had recorded or otherwise produced these images and the video and made it available to the Broadcaster concerned.
-One expert enlisted by the Commission observes that "the segments of the footage appear to have been recorded in a natural environment"400 and that some of the bodies of alleged victims show 'no artifacts of manipulation' either physically or by digital means401. - f.
+One expert enlisted by the Commission observes that "the segments of the footage appear to have been recorded in a natural environment" and that some of the bodies of alleged victims show 'no artifacts of manipulation' either physically or by digital means. - f.
 The Commission regrets the fact that the Broadcaster did not respond positively to the request made by the Commission to provide more comprehensive information.
 Greater cooperation by the organization that provided to the television stations these video images and by the Producer/Broadcaster that aired this footage is essential to establish facts of this case. - 4.375 Based on the available material and taking into account the above considerations, the Commission wishes to recommend that the Government initiate an independent investigation into this matter to establish the truth or otherwise of the allegations arising from the video footage. - 4.376 The Commission considers this course of action as necessary and urgent for two reasons: - a.
 Firstly, if as claimed by the informants who supplied the images and by the experts enlisted by Messers Alston and Heyns, the footage reflects evidence of real incidents of summary execution of persons in captivity and of possible rape victims, it would be necessary to investigate and prosecute offenders as these are clearly illegal acts.
-It is also the obligation of the Government to clear the good name and protect the honour and professional reputation of soldiers who defended the territorial integrity of Sri Lanka and particularly the many thousands of soldiers who perished carrying out their combat duties cleanly and professionally against a widely condemned terrorist group who used most inhumane tactics in combat.
-Offences if any, of a few cannot be allowed to tarnish the honour of the many who upheld the finest traditions of service.
+It is also the obligation of the Government to clear the good name and protect the honour and professional reputation of soldiers who defended the territorial integrity of Sri Lanka and particularly the many thousands of soldiers who perished carrying out their combat duties cleanly and professionally against a widely condemned

-400 Dr. Chathura R. De Silva - Executive Summary - "There is no evidence to determine that the scene background depicted in the footage in general is computer generated or created in a studio environment.
+&lt;sup>400 Dr. Chathura R. De Silva - Executive Summary - "There is no evidence to determine that the scene background depicted in the footage in general is computer generated or created in a studio environment.
 The segment of the footage appeared to be recorded in a natural environment"

-401 Dr. Chathura R. De Silva - Executive Summary - "Some of the bodies of alleged victims portrayed in the footage show no artifacts of manipulation either physically or through digital special effects.
+&lt;sup>401 Dr. Chathura R. De Silva - Executive Summary - "Some of the bodies of alleged victims portrayed in the footage show no artifacts of manipulation either physically or through digital special effects.
 However fresh blood stains in the nearby ground showed evidences of using blood substitutes"